gofirst2220/AwesomeBot/README.md

  - Improved games command with sorting and time played
  - New points command to quickly check users' karma
  - Added option for random result in image command
+ - New quote of the day command

 Open an issue to report a bug or suggest a new feature!